 - In Princeps' Fury, book five of Codex Alera, Amara is able to resist the effects of a Discipline Collar, a Slave Collar that causes ecstasy in the wearer, by having one put on her by someone else prior to getting captured.

-- A form of this occurs in the Discworld book Making Money when Topsy Lavish has a contract put out on Moist von Lipwig.
-This actually protects Moist, as the Assassin's Guild won't take two separate contracts on the same person and Moist is only in danger if the dog doesn't live out a natural lifespan.
+- A form of this occurs in the Discworld book Making Money when Topsy Lavish has a contract put out on Moist von Lipwig, with the caveat that he is only to be killed if her dog (to which she left the remaining shares in the bank, and then bequeathed her to Moist in her willnote along with a stipend) dies of unnatural causes.
+This actually protects Moist, as the Assassin's Guild won't take two separate contracts on the same person, and none of them will stand for the indignity of accepting a contract on a dog.

 - In Alcatraz versus the Scrivener's Bones, Attica Smedry foils a Deal with the Devil by realizing that the trick is to not own your soul when you sign it away, and bequeathing ownership of his soul to his son Alcatraz first.